Changguang Site

 Tickets:A cleaning fee of NT$50 will be charged.

 Remarks:1.
 Please be careful not to disturb the local residents when visiting.
-2. It is difficult to preserve prehistoric artifacts; please do not damage or steal them.
+2. Preservation and maintenance of prehistoric artifacts is not easy, please do not destroy or steal.

 Recommended Hotel Bookings